archbardinexile/handbook/3-factions/3-1-profundus-theocracy.md

 - The **Chairman** acts as mediator in the proceedings of government, functionally making them the head of the Ministry.
 Elected by fellow ministers and approved by the Exarch, the current chairman is Emil Hartmann.
 - A **Minister** is an elected representative of a province or territory allied with the Church.
 They attend debates in the Ministerial Houses.

-### Become a Minister
-1. Begin an election campaign to become the representative of your chosen province.
-2. Expand your influence.
-  - Earn the favour of the public by listening to their needs and voicing them in the Ministerial Houses.
-  - Discover opportunities to blackmail fellow ministers and encourage them to support your vote.
-3. Discover information about the extortion of the Mining Consortium.
-  - Raise your concern for the miners in session.
-  - Allow the extortion and receive a wealthy bribe.

 ### Notable Members